miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 mov rez, al
 ```

-## Defining data in memory
+### Defining data in memory

-creates space in RAM:
+These LABELS creates space in RAM:

 db
 dw